Opportunities Hub

 Click to find out more

-Led by: Latrobe University
+Led by: Care-ful Technologies Lab, University of Sydney

 Project title: Co-designing a Multilingual Online Info Hub and Suicide Awareness Campaign for CALD LGBTQ+ Youth in South Western Sydney